orbeon/orbeon-forms-doc/form-runner/api/persistence/custom-persistence-providers.md

 A persistence provider implementation can be local to Form Runner, or it can be remote and accessed via HTTP service call.
 The default relational provider is local to Form Runner and the persistence proxy calls it by using internal calls.
 A custom persistence provider will typically be remote and accessed via service calls.

-## Protocol between Form Runner and the persistence provider
+##  Persistence provider protocol

 ### CRUD

 "CRUD" stands for "Create, Read, Update, Delete".
-A persistence provider must implement the CRUD API, or at least parts of it.
+A persistence provider should implement the CRUD API.
 This API is used by Form Runner and Form Builder to store, retrieve, and optionally delete form definitions and form data.

 The following HTTP methods must be supported: